ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 There are a lot of blog posts about the success, and the wins bug companies have had with microservices, but the people in existing enterprises don't operate in the same environment.

-Most of corporate America have an IT department that grew up in the older way of thinking, before devops, before cloud, in a period where software releases were very infrequent, and production stability was paramount.
+Most of corporate America have an IT department that grew up in the older way of thinking, before DevOps, before cloud, in a period where software releases were very infrequent, and production stability was paramount.
 Developers couldn't be trusted to take care of IT, it needed to be protected from them at all costs.
 Lots of the companies boasting big success stories aren't like that.
 They are “pure digital” companies/software-first companies that go build instead of buy (and have done so with nearly all of their IT estate).